FIWARE/tutorials.Context-Providers/README.md

 ## Context Provider Registration Actions

 All Context Provider Registration actions take place on the `v2/registrations` endpoint.
-The standatd CRUD mappings apply:
+The standard CRUD mappings apply:

 * Creation is mapped to the HTTP POST
 * Reading/Listing registrations to HTTP GET verb